iNavFlight/inav-configurator/README.md

     - With Chrome: Run `npm run gulp`.
 Then open `chrome://extensions`, enable the `Developer mode`, click on the `Load unpacked extension...` button and select the `inav-configurator` directory.

 Other tasks are also defined in `gulpfile.js`.
-To run a task, use `./node_modules/gulp/bin/gulp.js task-name`.
+To run a task, use `node ./node_modules/gulp/bin/gulp.js task-name`.
 Available ones are:

 - **build**: Generate JS and CSS output files used by the configurator from their sources.
 It must be run whenever changes are made to any `.js` or `.css` files in order to have those changes appear in the configurator.
 If new files are added, they must be included in `gulpfile.js`.
 See the comments at the top of `gulpfile.js` to learn how to do so.
 See also the `watch` task.